PowerShell/SecretManagement/Docs/ARCHITECTURE.md

 #### Unregister-SecretVault

 This function is called if provided by the extension vault, to allow the extension vault to perform an clean up tasks before the vault extension is unregistered

+### Unlock-SecretVault

+Unlocks the extension vault through a passed in SecureString password

 #### Verbose and AdditionalParameters